brittonhayes/pillager/README.md

 **What is Gitleaks?**

-> Gitleaks is a SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.
+> Gitleaks[^2] is a SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.

 Gitleaks is an amazing tool for secret leak prevention.
 If you haven't implemented Gitleaks as a pre-commit checker, it's worth your time to check it out.